 intro

-Let’s learn everything you need to know to master subqueries.
+Let’s master SQL subqueries.
 Reduce the number of queries you perform and start embedding advanced query logic into single SQL queries.

 .
-In the first case, you have to work at the application level to get the desired result.
+In the first case, you might prefer to operate at the application level to get the desired result.
 In the second, you may have to write long queries that are difficult to read and maintain.
-Luckily, subqueries exist!
+Luckily, SQL subqueries exist!

-In SQL, a subquery allows you to execute a query within the scope of another query.
-This means that subqueries do not involve the drawbacks mentioned above.
+An SQL subquery allows you to execute a query within the scope of another query.
+This means that subqueries do not involve any of the drawbacks mentioned above.

-Let’s now dig into SQL subqueries.
-At the end of this blog post, you will be a subquery master!
+Let’s now dig into subqueries in SQL.
+At the end of this blog post, you will be a subquery SQL master!

 What Is a Subquery in SQL?

-In SQL, a subquery is a query that is nested inside another query.
-SQL subqueries are also called nested queries or inner queries, while the SQL statement containing the subquery is typically referred to as an outer query.
+An SQL subquery is a query that is nested inside another query.
+SQL subqueries are also called “nested queries” or “inner queries,” while the SQL statement containing the subquery is typically referred to as an “outer query.”

 Generally, a subquery in SQL is used to retrieve data that will be used in the outer query.
 In this scenario, the inner query is executed first.
 Then, its results are used to evaluate the outer query.
 However, keep in mind that the order of execution of the inner query and the outer query depends on the specific scenario.